asyncapi/cli/README.md

       java          generate the models for Java
       javascript    generate the models for JavaScript
       dart          generate the models for Dart
+    template     generate whatever you want using templates compatible with AsyncAPI Generator
 ```

 ## Contributing